Boilertalk/BigInt.swift/README.md

 # :alembic: BigInt

+> :warning: :warning: :warning: This fork will not be maintained any more in favour of the original library which is now also officially supported on Linux and the newest Swift version.
+Please switch to [the original library](https://github.com/attaswift/BigInt) ASAP :warning: :warning: :warning:

 This library is a fork of [BigInt](https://github.com/attaswift/BigInt), a BigInt implementation for Swift.

 Based on the original library, this fork doesn't have any dependencies, supports Swift 4.1 on all Platforms